 In the Human Rights partnerships, the ICLD will take an even more active role in supporting the municipalities in their project planning, training, communication and inclusion of research.
 A project coordinator from the ICLD will be tied to the partnerships and act as support for the participants to plan and implement their activities.
 A Knowledge and Research Advisor will also work to tie a network of experts within Human Rights issues to the partnerships.
 In addition, a communication assistant will support the participants in external and internal communication.
 Between the activities, digital tools will be used for the participants to keep in touch with each other and the ICLD, for instance through the user-friendly digital platform Howspace.

-The preliminary timeline below should be seen as an example of how the partnerships may plan their activities.
 The participants will be able to determine their own planning, besides the joint activities, and the overall timeline will be set in dialogue with all participants.
 ICLD are working to ensure that exchanges across borders between local authorities that strengthens Human Rights and local democracy will continue after Covid-19.
 Based on current restrictions, the ICLD will apply a flexible approach to the timeline and planning, so that all participants will be able to conduct all parts of their partnership, even if additional travel restrictions are put in place.

 Declaration of Interest and Contact